uselagoon/lagoon-cli/docs/commands/lagoon_add_rocketchat.md

 ## lagoon add rocketchat

-Add a new rocketchat notification
+Add a new Rocket.Chat notification

 ### Synopsis

-Add a new rocketchat notification
+Add a new Rocket.Chat notification
-This command is used to set up a new rocketchat notification in lagoon.
-This requires information to talk to rocketchat like the webhook URL and the name of the channel.
+This command is used to set up a new Rocket.Chat notification in Lagoon.
+This requires information to talk to Rocket.Chat like the webhook URL and the name of the channel.
-It does not configure a project to send notifications to rocketchat though, you need to use project-rocketchat for that.
+It does not configure a project to send notifications to Rocket.Chat though, you need to use project-rocketchat for that.

 ```
 lagoon add rocketchat [flags]